useblocks/sphinx-needs/docs/directives/need.rst

       This sets a link to id ``REQ_LINK_1``.

+.. req:: Link example Target
+   :id: REQ_LINK_1

+   This is the target for a link.
+Itself has no link set.

-.. req:: Link example
+.. req:: Link example Source
-      :links: OWN_ID_123; IMPL_01
+   :links: REQ_LINK_1
-      :collapse: false

-      We have linked this requirement to multiple other needs.
+   This sets a link to id ``REQ_LINK_1``.

 .. _need_extra_links: